htrajan/ht-drawsteel/Classes/Fury/1st-Level Features/Primordial Shape/Primordial Strength/Primordial Strength.md

 When you damage an object with a weapon attack, it takes an additional 5 damage.
 Additionally, whenever you push another creature, you can make it a vertical push.

-As your [[Rage|rage]] grows, your primordial strength intensifies.
+As your rage grows, your primordial strength intensifies.
 These benefits are cumulative.

 [PRIMORDIAL STRENGTH GROWING RAGE](./Primordial%20Strength%20Growing%20Rage.md)